raspberrypilearning/anime-expressions-simplified/en/step_2.md

 Add `<h1></h1>` **tags** inside your `<header></header>` tags.

-A `<h1>` tag is used to say that this content is the largest header on the page.
+A `<h1>` tag is used to say that this content is the largest heading on the page.

 --- code ---
 ---